adrior11/SwiftMeshRelay/README.md

 # 2. Open workspace
 $ open SwiftMeshRelay.xcodeproj

+# 3. Team-sign the target or change bundle ID if you hit code-sign errors.

-# 3. Select a provisioning profile (if needed) and run on device
+# 4. Select a provisioning profile (if needed) and run on device
 ```

 * Grant Local Network & Camera access when prompted.
-* Install on **atleast two iOS devices** (simulators do not support BLE).
+* Install on **at least two iOS devices** (simulators do not support BLE).
 * Use the **QR icon** to show your contact card.
 * Use the **Camera icon** to scan and add peers.
 * Tap a **contact** and send a message.

 > [!TIP]
-> The UI shows the neigboor count.
-Try to position the devices in a chain, such that the endpoints don't detect each other.
+> The UI shows the neighbor count.
+Try to position the devices in a chain such that the endpoints don't detect each other.

 ## Limitations & Future Improvements